Opening Ceremony, Saturday, August 3, 1:45–3:00 p.m.

 One of the great privileges and responsibilities of the Permanent Board clerk is the oversight and welfare of NEYM staff.
 We are blessed to be served by such a dedicated and gifted staff.

-Lastly, Susan mentioned a few important reports coming to Sessions this week that have been under the care of Permanent Board: The Quaker Indian Boarding School Research Group and The Legacy Gift Committee & Legacy Review Committee.
+Lastly, Susan mentioned a few important reports coming to Sessions this week that have been under the care of Permanent Board: The Quaker Indigenous Boarding School Research Group and The Legacy Gift Committee & Legacy Review Committee.

 In closing, Susan lifted up something Jeremiah Dickinson offered to his monthly meeting during their difficult discernment process: